 noun A field of activist performance that utilises walking and moving and talking in rural landscapes to address issues of environmental, social or political concern.
 (Or just a word I invented to describe my PhD research…a development of what I began during my MA with Tilting at Windmills…)

-If slacktivism, a portmanteau formed from the words slacker and activism, is defined as ‘the act of participating in obviously pointless [internet-based] activities as an expedient alternative to actually expending effort to fix a problem’ (see Urban Dictionary), then tracktivism is its antithesis.
+If slacktivism, a portmanteau formed from the words slacker and activism, is defined as the act of participating in virtual campaigning activities (Facebook ‘likes’, internet petitions) ‘as an expedient alternative to actually expending effort [or money] to fix a problem’ (Urban Dictionary, Evegeny Morozov, Metro), then tracktivism is its antithesis.
 Taking both the simple noun forms of track as a path ‘beaten by use rather than constructed’ and ‘a mark… left by a person in passing’ (Apple Dictionary 2009), tracktivism is walking and moving and talking in rural landscape as an activist (arts) practice.
 It makes political concerns tangible by substantial or sustained movement in and through physical space, leaving performative traces and facilitating dialogue through conversation.
 Encouraging engagement and participation, it offers a challenge to passivity and a means of energising responses to issues of ecological, social or political significance through embodied, performative intervention in landscapes and communities.